CHURCH ON TAP LENTEN BOOK STUDY 2019

-Our study concludes on Good Friday with a movie about Jesus's Passion that we watch together in the morning, followed by a fish chowder lunch and our Good Friday worship service with Meditations on the Cross of Jesus, beginning at Noon.
+Our study concludes on Good Friday with a movie about the state of the world, that we watch together in the morning, followed by a fish chowder lunch and our Good Friday worship service with Meditations on the Cross of Jesus, beginning at Noon.

 The New Parish: How Neighborhood Churches Are Transforming Mission, Discipleship and Community by Paul Sparks, Tim Soerens and Dwight J. Friesen

 Since our last book study, we've begun an enormous mission project, completing our own internal visioning process, which lead us beyond our four walls to a deeper engagement with the leaders of our community.
 So, in 2016 we chose to study a book to help us go deeper into our understanding of just exactly what mission is as we reach out to develop new partnerships within our community to meet the needs of our community.
 And, WOW, are we having fun so far!

 Why Did Jesus, Moses, the Buddha and Mohammed Cross the Road? by Brian McLaren

 Since religion is now at the forefront of the global stage, we decided to engage this book as a source of conversation about what it means to be Christian in a world with so many religious differences that often lead to bullying, conflict, division and war.